matheusmota/datalake-case/README.md

 #### <a name='InfrastructureandTools'></a>Infrastructure and Tools
 1. **Apache Atlas** - As previously mentioned, governance is one of the key challenges surrounding data lakes.
 Atlas is a governance service that could be used to meet compliance and policies.
 Furthermore, Atlas provides support to data lineage/provenance.
 Atlas was considered here as an on-premises alternative to GCP Data Catalog and AWS Glue.
-2. **Messaging System** - It is considered critical to monitor and share messages in any kind of open bus.
-NiFi has plenty of integration processors for Kafka publishing and consuming operational messages regarding steps of the pipe would be a plus.
-It could be used not only by business-tailored consumer services, but also by key aspects of the data lake, like Apache Atlas for catalog (re)indexation.
+2. **Messaging System** - Production data lakes often involve maintaining a myriad of tools/services.
+Therefore, providing an unified view of such complex organism is critical.
+Publishing and consuming messages in a shared, distributed bus is a very powerful way of providing such unified view.
+For instance, Apache NiFi has plenty of integration processors for Kafka messages exchanging.
+Such processors could be used for monitoring steps of the pipe and further key business-tailored integration -- e.g., Apache Atlas catalog (re)indexation triggering.
-3. **Container Orchestration** - Since it was decided to adopt on-premises services, a solution using an orchestrator like Kubernets would allow easier scaling.
+3. **Container Orchestration** - Since it was decided to adopt on-premises services, using an orchestrator like Kubernets would allow easier scaling.
 4. **Apache Ranger** - No security-related initiatives are covered in this solution.
 Apache Ranger could be used for monitoring and managing data access/security across the lake.
-Since the scenario has sensitive information, it would be important to implement access policies.
+Since the scenario has sensitive information, it would be important to implement access policies in higher granularity levels (i.e., columns level).

 #### <a name='Implementationfeatures'></a>Feature implementation
 1. Use/implement more robust anonymization models instead of only SHA approaches (even using prefixes and suffixes).